 Apple Pay and Google Pay (formerly known as Google Wallet) are two of the most widely used digital wallets.
-As a merchantA business that accepts credit cards for goods or services., offering digital wallet transactions can make your business more accessible to a broader pool of customers by enabling user-friendly payments.
+As a merchant, offering digital wallet transactions can make your business more accessible to a broader pool of customers by enabling user-friendly payments.

 What Are Digital Wallets and How Do They Work?

-Digital wallets, sometimes called e-wallets, are contactless payment options that customers can conveniently use to check out from point-of-sale terminals or during an online transactionAn act between a seller and a cardholder that results in either a paper or an electronic representation of the cardholder’s promise to pay for goods or services received from the act.
-The action between a cardholder and a merchant that results in financial activity between the merchant and cardholder’s account.....
+Digital wallets, sometimes called e-wallets, are contactless payment options that customers can conveniently use to check out from point-of-sale terminals or during an online transaction.
 Users can quickly link credit and debit cards to their digital wallets on their mobile devices by manually keying in card details or scanning their physical card with the device’s built-in camera, capturing its details.

 A user’s preferred digital wallet usually depends on the type of device they own and its respective operating system.
 For instance, iPhone users will go with Apple Pay, while Samsung Galaxy Note users will probably use Samsung Pay.
 In addition, digital wallets usually come pre-installed on a device, so users can readily access them upon purchase while skipping any onboarding.

-With a digital wallet, customers can make fuss-free purchases via their mobile devices by unlocking them, opening the e-wallet app, and holding them close to a contactless payment terminalThe device by which a transaction is transmitted to the acquiring bank..
+With a digital wallet, customers can make fuss-free purchases via their mobile devices by unlocking them, opening the e-wallet app, and holding them close to a contactless payment terminal.
 Alternatively, they can make online purchases by keying in their credit or debit card details on a site, unlocking their mobile devices, and authorizing their digital wallet.

 Digital Wallet Safety Matters